Most James Bond fans can agree that Quantum of Solace is a mediocre film, especially when it has the task of following on from Casino Royale.

 They are a nontraditional variant of the typical aviator sunglasses style, with the teardrop lenses being slightly larger and more evenly rounded than the typical shape.
 To add to this, they lack a bridge, but make up for it by having a thicker than usual top bar.

-The sunglasses feature heavily in the film, most notably when Bond visits Mathis in Italy, and the following Bolivia airport and hotel scene.
+The sunglasses feature heavily in the film, most notably when Bond visits Mathis in Italy, and in the following Bolivia airport and hotel scenes.

-This confirms that the sunglasses are versatile enough for both casual and formal wear, and look awesome in both dress codes.
+This confirms that the sunglasses are versatile enough for wear in both casual and formal situations, as they look awesome in both scenarios.

-Taking this into account, and the fact that they’re slightly unusual, so you won’t be seeing many people with sunglasses like them, I would definitely recommend looking into bagging yourself a pair.
+Taking this into account, and the fact that they’re slightly unusual, I would definitely recommend looking into bagging yourself a pair – it’s unlikely you’ll be seeing many people with similar shades.

 The Tom Ford FT108s come in two colours:

-- 19V, Bond’s sunglasses from Quantum of Solace in silver, with blue lenses.
+- 19V, the colour that Bond wears in the film – silver, with blue lenses.

-- 28L, an alternate colouring scheme which features gold frames with brown lenses.
+- 28L, an alternate colouring scheme – features gold frames, with brown lenses.

 The frames supposedly only come in one size, 57mm-15mm-130mm.